 The tools for reaching these objectives include closely monitoring market conditions, developing common perspectives regarding emerging problems in the sector, and reviewing and assessing government policies.

-The OECD Steel Committee has the following members: Austria, Belgium, Brazil, Canada, the Czech Republic, Finland, France, Germany, Hungary, Italy, Japan, Korea, Luxembourg, Mexico, the Netherlands, Poland, Portugal, Romania, the Russian Federation, the Slovak Republic, Slovenia, Spain, Sweden, Switzerland, Turkey, Ukraine, the United Kingdom, the United States, as well as the European Union.
+The OECD Steel Committee has the following members: Austria, Belgium, Brazil, Canada, the Czech Republic, Finland, France, Germany, Hungary, Italy, Japan, Kazakhstan, Korea, Luxembourg, Mexico, the Netherlands, Poland, Portugal, Romania, the Russian Federation, the Slovak Republic, Slovenia, Spain, Sweden, Switzerland, Turkey, Ukraine, the United Kingdom, the United States, as well as the European Union.
 Seven non-OECD members participate in Committee meetings as "Participants" (Argentina, Bulgaria, Egypt, India, Malaysia, South Africa and Chinese Taipei) also bringing their perspectives to the Committee's work.